Procedures explained for COVID-19 testing

 Uhing said because of the limited number of tests available, there will not be mass testing at St. Joe’s — where the latest test was confirmed.

-However, anyone who becomes symptomatic or there is a reasonable suspicious of infection will be tested, Uhing said.
+However, those who become symptomatic or ahow a reasonable suspicion of infection will be tested, Uhing said.

 “We also have a self monitoring of all our employees at Faith Regional Health Services as well where we’re doing self monitoring of temperatures at least eight hours apart and monitoring for symptoms as well,” Driscoll said.